 2020-06-17: Daily Tread

 I (wonkily) counted steps for my 'normal' lockdown exercise jaunt, to and around the edge of the cemetery next door.
 The circuit seems to be about 2000 steps, or 20% of what should likely should be my daily target.

 National Grid later reported that:

 ... the lowest demand in 2020 occurred on 28 June at 05:30.
 This demand of 13.4 GW was by far the lowest ever seen (the next lowest National demand outside of 2020 was 15.8 GW).

 (From the summer catch-up diarycast...)

 I shattered a tooth, probably from clenching my jaw and grinding my teeth in the night from stress!
 Something crunched when I was biting into a soft roll.
-Picking chunks of tooth out of my mouth wasn't great...
-Luckily I had a (covid-postponed) routine checkup booked just two days after, so it got seen quickly, with a few more days until a fix.
+Picking chunks of tooth out of my mouth was not good...
+Luckily I had a (Covid-postponed) routine checkup booked just two days after, so it got seen quickly, with a few more days until a fix.
 The dentist told me that lots of people have broken their teeth under lockdown...

 2020-08-11: Roman Bug?

 I learnt in early August that my infection route may have been via family visits that I was not on, with a someone returning from Rome mid-February (and running a high fever soon after) a couple of steps away from me.
 None of the rest of my family have shown any symptoms.